What is the Times Interest Earned Ratio (Cash Basis)?

 Using the formula provided above, we arrive at the following figures:

 Here, we see that Ben’s TIE-CB slowly increases year over year, up to 41.11x interest in 2018.
 This would generally be a good indicator of financial health as it means that Ben’s has enough cash to pay the interest on its debt.
-If Ben were to apply for more loans, he will likely have a good chance of securing further financing, as creditors may deem that the business has a low probability of default.
+If Ben were to apply for more loans, he likely has a good chance of securing further financing, as there is a low probability of default.

-To better understand the financial health of the business, TIE-CB ratio should be computed for a number of companies that operate in the same industry and compared.
-If some other firms operating in this industry see TIE-CB multiples that are, on average, lower than Ben’s, we can conclude that Ben’s is doing a relatively good job of managing its degree of financial leverage.
-In turn, creditors may be more likely to lend more money to Ben’s if the company represents a fairly safe investment within the bagel industry.
+To better understand the financial health of the business, TIE-CB ratio should be computed for a number of companies that operate in the same industry.
+If other firms operating in this industry see TIE-CB multiples that are, on average, lower than Ben’s, we can conclude that Ben’s is doing a relatively better job of managing its financial leverage.
+Creditors are more likely to extend further credit to Ben’s, if needed.